-SEACA was founded by Dr Helen O'Shea who has worked in the field of cognitive psychology and cognitive neuroscience for 12 years.
-The vision is to enable people to think well for longer, having ready access to cognitive health care.
+SEACA was founded by Dr Helen O'Shea who has worked in the field of cognitive psychology and cognitive neuroscience for 13 years.

 Dr Helen O'Shea, CPsychol